 Significance of third and fourth digits

 Note: The course number is intended as a guide only.
-Prerequisites must still be checked with the University catalogue and faculty advisers.
+Prerequisites must still be checked with the University catalogue and faculty advisors.

 Not every course listed in University catalogues is offered each semester.
-Students can view the course schedule online within Banner Student Self-Service.
+Students can view the course schedule online within Self-Service Banner.
 The University reserves the right to cancel any course for which registration is insufficient, change the time and place of any course offered, and change the professor assigned to teach the course.

 Each course section for a term is assigned a unique course registration number (CRN) for use in online registration.
 Students should make note of the CRNs of the courses to facilitate online registration.

 Several schools and departments of the University offer opportunities for independent study.
 Application forms and regulations for independent study may be obtained from the department chairs.
 Students may not register for any independent study course without the prior written permission of the department chair.

 Changes in personal data, including changes of name, address, next of kin and expected graduation date, should be reported in writing to the Office of the Registrar on a priority basis.
 Requests for changes in first or last name require accompanying official documentation (e.g., marriage certificate or court order).
 Graduating students must file name change requests six weeks prior to the graduation date.

 The University uses official names on all records in compliance with federal guidelines and University identity management policies.

 Students may update their personal information, including address, telephone, personal email, emergency contact online within Self-Service Banner.